Investigating the Electroweak Phase Transition with a Real Scalar Singlet at a Muon Collider: Conclusions

 Our findings highlight the unique advantages of a muon collider in exploring electroweak symmetry breaking and potentially new physics beyond the Standard Model.
-The ability to resolve the nature of the EWPT in such a collider is of paramount importance, especially for advancing our understanding of early universe dynamics and the mechanisms behind baryogenesis, providing significant advancement in our understanding of electroweak symmetry breaking and its implications in cosmology.
+The ability to resolve the nature of the electroweak phase transition in such a collider is of paramount importance, especially for advancing our understanding of early universe dynamics and the mechanisms behind baryogenesis, providing significant advancement in our understanding of electroweak symmetry breaking and its implications in cosmology.

-\acknowledgments{The research of C.B. is supported by the Australian Research Council via DP210101636, DP220100643, and LE210100015.
+\acknowledgments{The research of C.B. is supported by the Australian Research Council through DP210101636, DP220100643, and LE210100015.
 A.P. acknowledges support by the National Science Foundation under Grant No.\ PHY 2210161.}